-- You must be a full-time or part-time undergraduate student in your second or third year of your degree; - You must be studying for a degree in social, nursing, or allied health sciences e.g. dietetics, occupational therapy, physiotherapy, psychology, social science, social work, speech and language therapy; - You must be planning to work on a nursing, social, or allied health research project in cancer; - You must be based in a university/third level institute in the Republic of Ireland; - You must have the support of an appropriate, suitably-qualified supervisor in a university/third level institute within the Republic of Ireland; - You must identify a suitable host institution to administer the award.
-This must be the university/third level institution of your academic supervisor; - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2021.
+- You must be a full-time or part-time undergraduate student (not in final year of your degree); - You must be studying for a degree in social science, nursing, or allied health e.g. dietetics, occupational therapy, physiotherapy, psychology, social science, social work, speech and language therapy.
+Medical students are also eligible to apply. - You must be planning to work on a social science, nursing, or allied health research project in cancer; - You must be based in a university/third level institute in the Republic of Ireland; - You must have the support of an appropriate, suitably-qualified supervisor in a university/third level institute within the Republic of Ireland; - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2022.

-^{}Note: Both full-time and part-time students must be able to undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2021.
+Note: Both full-time and part-time students must be able to undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2022.
+The period of research cannot overlap with academic term time.